newrelic/newrelic-quickstarts/README.md

 If you would like to contribute to this project, review [these guidelines](./CONTRIBUTING.md).

 To all contributors, we thank you!
 Without your contribution, this project would not be what it is today.
-We also host a community project page dedicated to New Relic One Observability packs(<LINK TO https://opensource.newrelic.com/projects/...
+We also host a community project page dedicated to New Relic One observability packs(<LINK TO https://opensource.newrelic.com/projects/...
 PAGE>).

 ## License
-New Relic One Observability packs is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
+New Relic One observability packs is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
->[If applicable: The New Relic One Observability packs also uses source code from third-party libraries.
+>[If applicable: The New Relic One observability packs also uses source code from third-party libraries.
 You can find full details on which libraries are used and the terms under which they are licensed in the third-party notices document.]